Your Journey Settings define how users interact with your Journey.

 This ensures existing users continue through to the end.

-• New scheduled Journeys will fail to launch.
+• Scheduled Journeys will not launch.

 • The most recent scheduler will be notified.
+To resolve, archive an active Journey, then try again.